This Vegan Key Lime Pie is sweet and tangy, rich and creamy, gluten-free and refined sugar free. It's the perfect no-bake dessert for summer!

 - Chocolate Pudding Pots

-- 65 g (1/2 cup) walnuts, pecan nuts or brazil nuts (or sub any seeds or desiccated coconut)
+- 65 g (½ cup) walnuts (or sub almonds, pecan nuts, brazil nuts, sunflower seeds, pumpkin seeds or desiccated coconut)

 - Pinch of salt